AEADataEditor/aeadataeditor.github.io/_guidance/creating-restricted-data-deposit-icpsr.md

 Press "submit."
 Should you have forgotten something, you can "recall" the submission, fix the issue, and re-submit.

+NOTE: *The AEA Data Editor is able to access the submitted but unpublished restricted deposit.
+If you need a signed DUA, NDA, or other document, please contact the AEA Data Editor immediately.*

 ### Next steps

 #### Contact the AEA Data Editor

 For all restricted deposits, please alert the AEA Data Editor directly of the deposit.
 Mention the manuscript number, as well as the desired distribution method as outlined at [ICPSR's page](https://www.icpsr.umich.edu/web/pages/ICPSR/access/restricted/).

-The AEA Data Editor is able to access the submitted but unpublished restricted deposit.
-If you need a signed DUA, NDA, or other document, please contact the AEA Data Editor immediately.
+#### Choice of methods

+All access options require an **application**, a **secure computer or room**, and **IRB approval**.
+As of the time of writing of this page, the following options are available:

+- **Secure Download**: Approved researchers can securely download to the secure location specified in an application.
+- **Virtual Data Enclave (VDE)**:  Approved researchers access the data in a secure remote desktop (Windows) on ICPSR’s servers.
+They are unable to remove files from the system.
+To obtain output, ICPSR conduct a disclosure review on requested files.
+This is similar in technology and process to files available through NORC (which provides services to the Bureau of Labor Statistics and the Economic Research Service of the Department of Agriculture) and various European access mechanisms.
+- **Physical Data Enclave (PDE)**: The researcher must travel to Ann Arbor, MI, and access the data in a secure room on ICPSR's premises.

+The AEA will support any of these access methods.

-#### AEA and ICPSR Workflow
+#### ICPSR Ingest Workflow

 For all restricted deposits, the AEA will add them to ICPSR's "quick curation workflow."
 The deposit you just created will NOT be separately published (as has been done in the past), avoiding duplicate DOIs and possible confusion.

+ICPSR's "quick curation workflow" ingests the data you deposited into the general ICPSR (not the openICPSR) data warehouse.

+This will affect primarily findability: When searching on the web site of the general data warehouse, packages at both ICPSR and openICPSR can be found.
+When searching on the [AEA Data and Code Repository](https://www.openicpsr.org/openicpsr/search/aea/studies), only packages on openICPSR will be listed.
+Your restricted data package will not be listed amongst the AEA packages.

 Even the "quick curation workflow" can take several months, depending on other workloads at ICPSR.
 You do not need to wait for completion of the process to proceed with other actions related to the manuscript.
 In particular, it may happen that the restricted data may become available only after publication of the manuscript.
 This is not of (immediate) concern.

+#### Wrapping up

 Once ICPSR has started to prepare the deposit for publication, a DOI will be assigned.
 The AEA will add this DOI to the online manuscript, and link it to the (unrestricted) replication package.
-The AEA *may* ask the authors to amend the README in the (unrestricted) replication package.
+The AEA *may* ask the authors to amend the README in the (unrestricted) replication package (leading to an update to the replication package, typically `V2`).
+See guidelines for the [Revision Policy](https://www.aeaweb.org/journals/data/policy-revisions) for instructions on how to amend the README.

 ### Possible questions